 What is CIRM (Cyber Incident Response Management)?

 CIRM stands for Cyber Incident Response Management.
-It is the Gartner-recognized software category that covers the part of incident response no one had a product for — coordinating human decisions, stakeholders, regulatory clocks, and defensible timelines once an incident is declared.
+Gartner first coined the term in June 2025 and formalized the category in its January 2026 Innovation Insight.
+CIRM is the software category that covers the part of incident response no one had a product for: coordinating human decisions, stakeholders, regulatory clocks, and defensible timelines once an incident is declared.

 For two decades, security tooling focused almost entirely on detection.
 SIEM, EDR, XDR, and eventually SOAR were built around the premise that if you could detect and alert faster, everything else would take care of itself.
 It did not.
-The 2024–2026 wave of high-profile breaches made clear that the hardest problem is not detection — it is what happens in the 72 hours after detection, when decisions must be made by people who are not in the SOC.
+The 2024 to 2026 wave of high-profile breaches made clear that the hardest problem is not detection.
+It is what happens in the 72 hours after detection, when decisions must be made by people who are not in the SOC.
 CIRM is the category that forms around that problem.

 What CIRM Covers